Yale-BIM/f21-assignments/assignment-3/ExtraQuestions-CPSC559.md

+# Assignment 3 (Extra questions for CPSC-559)

+The sections below for Assignment 3 are only meant to be completed/answered by students taking CPSC-559.
+Students in CPSC-459 are welcome to try to solve the problems/tasks below and even come to office hours to discuss them.
+However, their answers to the questions in Part IV and Part V of the assignment 3 will not be considered during grading.

 ## Part IV.
 Solving for the intrinsics

-> NOTE: This part of the assignment is only for students taking CPSC-559.
-Students in CPSC-459 are welcome to try to solve the problems/tasks below and even come to office hours to discuss them.
-However, their answers to the questions of Part IV will not be considered during grading.

 [Full camera calibration](https://www.mathworks.com/help/vision/ug/camera-calibration.html) consists of findings the intrinsic and extrinsic camera parameters that define the projective operation $`\mathbf{x} = P\mathbf{X}`$, where $`\mathbf{X}=[X\ Y\ Z\ 1]^T`$ is a point in homogeneous coordinates in the world coordinate frame and $`\mathbf{x}`$ is the point's projection on the image.